The Paleo Guide

 - Some people have moral issues with eating animals.
 Others don't.

-- Some people say they want to be healthy but they aren't willing to do things that challenge their current belief system.
+- Some people say they want to be healthy but aren't willing to do things that challenge their current belief system.

-The Internet is fraught with people that defend both sides of every point no matter how obvious either side often seems.
+The Internet is fraught with people that defend both sides of every point, no matter how obvious either side often seems.

 And nutrition is one of these hotly debated topics.